KevinJump/uSync-Legacy/readme.md

 you don't need to worry about them, but they can be used in diffrent ways to give you more control over how your data is handled.

-uSync (BackOffice
+uSync (BackOffice)
 -
-This is the main uSync package, it reads and writes the umbraco elements to disk. (uSync/data folder)
+This is the main uSync package, it reads and writes the umbraco elements to disk. (uSync/data folder), It contains the Handlers and the main dashboard for uSync.

 uSync.Core
 -